aumhaa/aumhaa_min-dev/source/min-api/doc/GuideToWritingObjects.md

 ### Handling Dictionary Input

 To respond to a dictionary coming into an inlet, define a message named "dictionary".
-It' first argument will be an atom containing a dictionary.
+Its first argument will be an atom containing a dictionary.

 ``` c++
 message<> dictionary { this, "dictionary",